ynori7/credential-detector/README.md

 credential-detector was 16 times faster, found six values which gosec missed in go code, included six values from json and yaml files which gosec did not check, and excluded a false-positive which gosec reported.

+## Comparison to Github Advanced Security and Spectral
+Tools like GHAS and Spectral are oriented around pattern-recognition only.
+This means that they search for well-known credential types which have a recognizable pattern like AWS client IDs or Google API keys.
+The limitation with that approach is that it can only detect well-known credentials and not custom ones like internal API keys or user passwords, etc.

+This project differs in that it detects credentials through context in addition to patterns.
+It looks not only at how a value appears (if it matches some pattern), but how it seems to be used (e.g. based on the name of the variable it's assigned to).
+This makes credential-detector more robust because it can detect all sorts of credentials and secrets and not only well-known types.

 ## Usage as a library
 The credential scanner can also be used as a library like so: